chmln/asciimath-rs/README.md

 While some great libraries aiming for similar goals do exist, they wouldn't reward me with such a fruitful Rust learning experience and imo sorely lack ergonomics.

+## Implementation

+The parser is loosely based on Dijkstra's "shunting yard" algorithm for converting infix expressions into postfix expressions.
+However, instead of going from infix to postfix strings, we parse the expression straight into an Abstract Syntax Tree.